 It's finally happening; the robots are finally taking over.
 All the vast techno-nightmares that hacked into your imagination are about to come true.
 The self-driving cars will carry out their massacres on the streets, ramming into crowds of innocent pedestrians according to their obscure and misanthropic moral code.
 Your fridge and your kettle—isn't it cool that they're connected to the internet, I can tell the kettle to boil using the app!—have already risen up in revolt, smashing their data-chains, taking away the only thing that can still give you pleasure.

-Automation is no longer just a problem for people who do actually useful work—building things or knocking them down, driving stuff around, tilling the fields, putting products together in factories or digging through the earth.
+Panic in the cities, toasters burning their owners, washing machines eating you alive with their flappy Perspex mouths.
+It can't be long now: the war of the machines is clanking horribly on the horizon, and soon every person will have their weak organic flesh churned up in the spinning teeth of the robots, to be turned into lubricant or biofuel; the globe-straddling technical apparatus has no need for us any more, and with a computer's cold precision it'll decide to kill us all off.
+It's already started.Automation is no longer just a problem for people who do actually useful work—building things or knocking them down, driving stuff around, tilling the fields, putting products together in factories or digging through the earth.
 It's come for your job.
 It's come for the boring respectable office work you're trying to avoid by reading this right now.
 In Japan—of course it's Japan—the Fukoku Mutual Life Insurance company has fired 34 of its workers and replaced them with an artificial intelligence system.
 After all, computers don't take endless tea breaks, or get pregnant, or read vice dot com instead of doing what they're paid to do.
 The IBM Watson Explorer system is better than you in every conceivable respect.
 Not just at work: one day you'll come home to find a touchscreen in your house, sleeping with your partner, raising your children, watering your allotment, algorithmically generating that novel you've always wanted to write.
 You're done.
 Get over it.